apduvuri/Migrate-to-AzureDBPostgreSQL/README.md

 * Simple to use portal-based migration experience.
 * Fast offline migration service.
 * No limitations in terms of size of databases it can handle.
-* Automatically, spin up a purpose-built docker container in the target Azure Database for PostgreSQL - Flexible server and drive the incoming migrations.
 * Support for Schema and Data migrations